bduckdev/bduckdotdev/src/app/resume/resume.md

 _Sole Web Developer_

 - Increased site traffic and patient leads by launching a fully-responsive, SEO-optimized website using SvelteKit and TailwindCSS.
-- Improved patient retention by building messaging pipelines.
+- Developed automated messaging pipelines to improve patient-retention and decrease no-shows.
 - Saved thousands of dollars yearly by building custom integrations to replace paid services.

 **Freelance** | 2022 - Current